 How did you trim the front edge of the slideout?

 Since my slideout was angled, I cut strips of the flooring and glued/screwed them to the front edge with 1/4″ screws.
 Then, I used caulk to fill the gap between the main slideout flooring and the front strip.

 How do you keep the slideout from scratching the flooring?

-My model only had two 12″ wear bars on each end of the slideout, so I ran an additional 10′ wear bar underneath the entire slideout for extra lift when retracting in.
+My model only had two 12″ wear bars on each end of the slideout, so I ran an additional 10′ wear bar underneath the entire slideout for an extra lift when retracting in.
 Also, I definitely recommend getting a set or two of Slide-Out Slickers for the corners and center of the slideout.
-The corners typically cause the most wear, so the slickers will prevent any contact to your flooring.
+The corners typically cause the most wear, so the slickers will prevent any contact with your flooring.

 Make sure the subfloor is fully prepped.
 All staples removed or hammered in, any water damage repaired, and uneven seams sanded down.
 If your subfloors are flaking, have glue remnants, or has various cracks and gaps – I recommend applying a coat of Behr DeckOver Paint to unify the surface.

-Start in the left hand corner of your camper that has a slideout or the longest run without obstacles.
+Start in the left-hand corner of your camper that has a slideout or the longest run without obstacles.
 Apply a thin layer of flooring adhesive with a 1/16″ notched trowel.
-Be sure to hold the trowel at a 45 degree angle.
+Be sure to hold the trowel at a 45-degree angle.
 You can spread the flooring adhesive as you go for a more permanent hold or apply sections and let it dry for a removable hold.

 Lay your first plank of flooring and keep a 1/4” gap between the wall and flooring.
-When applying each plank thereafter, hold at a 45 degree angle, place the left corner in first and adhere the plank.
+When applying each plank thereafter, hold at a 45-degree angle, place the left corner in first and adhere the plank.